The One-Loop Correction to Heavy Dark Matter Annihilation: One-loop Calculation of in the Full Theory

 In the case of a ghost loop we have:

 For a scalar Higgs we have an identical contribution to $T_{6b}$:

 As for $T_{2d}$ the fermion in the loop could again be either DM or SM.
 Allowing there to be $n_D$ left-handed SM doublets we have

 Here there is a symmetry factor of $1/2$ for the loop in the case of the Majorana DM field.
 If the DM was a Dirac fermion instead, the first line of $B_3^{[6d]}$ would get multiplied by $2$ as this symmetry factor would not be present.
+Note that whilst the divergence would change in the Dirac case, this is compensated by the associated modification to $T_{2d}$.